Self-Directed IRA Real Estate Rules

 - Private businesses

 The list doesn’t stop there.
 It offers a glimpse into the diverse assets you can make with your Self-Directed IRA.
-Not just real estate investments.
+As you can see, not just real estate investments.

 You can make these investments on your own, without custodian consent.
-This gives you “checkbook control” over your retirement funds, and more freedom of your investment choices.
+This gives you “checkbook control” over your retirement funds, and more freedom over your investment choices.

 However, there are some Self-Directed IRA real estate rules you must adhere to.
 Some of these rules apply to most alternative investments you make with your IRA.

 Self-Directed IRA Real Estate Rules: Prohibited Transactions

 The basis of the prohibited transaction rules are so IRA investments benefit the retirement account and not the IRA owner.
 The rules prohibit transactions between the IRA and certain individuals known as “disqualified persons”.

 You can find these rules under Internal Revenue Code Section 4975.

 The IRS does allow IRA holders to use their Self-Directed IRA LLC to purchase real estate or raw land.
 Because you’re the manager of the Self-Directed IRA LLC, you can quickly and easily make a real estate investment.
 You simply write a check from your Self-Directed IRA bank account.